-The RouteAbout Access TW has a single interface for 4Mbs or 16Mbs Token Ring, selectable under software control.
+RouteAbout Access TW: The RouteAbout Access TW has a single interface for 4Mbs or 16Mbs Token Ring, selectable under software control.
 The front panel has a 9-pin D subminiature connector for 150-ohm STP cables.
 An external media filter supplied with the Brouter provides an 8-pin RJ45 connector for 100-ohm UTP cable.

-The front panel connector provides the Token-Ring interface when the Brouter is used standalone or inserted in a DEChub 90 for power only (the DEChub 90 does not have a Token-Ring backplane channel).
-When installed in a DEChub 900, the backplane interface connects the Brouter to one of the two Token-Ring backplane channels, selectable through HUBwatch.
-The front panel connectors are not used when the Brouter is installed in a DEChub 900.
+The front panel connector provides the Token-Ring interface when the RouteAbout Access TW is used standalone or inserted in a DEChub 90 for power only (the DEChub 90 does not have a Token-Ring backplane channel).
+When the Brouter is installed in a DEChub 900, it can be configured with the command line interface to use either the DEChub backplane or the front panel connectors.
+When configured for DEChub backplane use, HUBwatch can be used to select the Token-Ring backplane channel.